Best Screen Recording Software 2026: OBS, Camtasia, Loom Tested for Every Use Case

 What resolution should I record my screen at?

 Record at your native monitor resolution (typically 1920×1080 or 2560×1440).
-Export at 1080p if your monitor is higher resolution — this gives you sharpness headroom in the editor.
-4K export is only necessary for YouTube 4K content.
+You should always record at your monitor’s native resolution (which is usually 1920×1080 or 2560×1440).
+If your monitor is higher res, export at 1080p; this gives you some nice sharpness headroom in your editor.
+Honestly, 4K export is only really needed if you’re specifically creating YouTube 4K content.

 Is Loom secure for business use?

 Loom Business uses TLS encryption and is SOC 2 Type II certified.
-Videos can be password-protected or restricted to specific email domains.
-For handling sensitive information, use private workspace settings and restrict sharing.
-Loom is used by thousands of enterprise teams including major Fortune 500 companies.
+Loom Business definitely takes security seriously; it uses TLS encryption and is SOC 2 Type II certified.
+You can password-protect your videos or even restrict them to specific email domains.
+If you’re dealing with sensitive information, my advice is to use private workspace settings and really tighten up sharing restrictions.
+Plus, it’s worth noting that thousands of enterprise teams, including major Fortune 500 companies, trust and use Loom.